ICanBoogie/Module/README.md

 the resources they provide.
 It is used to enabled/disable and load modules.
 The collection also takes care of the dependencies between the modules and sorts them accordingly.

-A module collection is represented by a [Modules][] instance, constructed from an array of paths and an optional cache.
+A module collection is represented by a [ModuleCollection][] instance, constructed from an array of paths and an optional cache.
 The paths array defined where the modules are located, while the cache is used to store and retrieve the collection index.